null

 Best Leather Straps for the Zenith Chronomaster Sport (22mm)

 Brown vintage two-stitch calfskin at 22mm — the most characterful Sport leather combination.
-The warm brown and two-stitch construction reference the 1969 era of the original El Primero — the leather equipment of the decade when the movement was first developed.
+The warm brown and two-stitch construction reference the 1969 era of the original El Primero.
 On the white panda dial, the warm brown creates the most discussed Chronomaster Sport leather contrast — warm leather against cool tri-colour registers.
-The collector community identifies this combination as the most rewarding Sport leather pairing.
+The collector community identifies this as the most rewarding Sport leather pairing.

 Classic black calfskin at 22mm — the most formal Sport combination.
 Black leather allows the tri-colour subdials to be the sole colour story on the wrist.